You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Use Checklists As Bonus Material

-Checklists are great way to provide value.
+Checklists are a great way to provide value.
 Checklists are easy for a teacher to create but are also enormously valuable to art students.

 Teachers can use checklists to teach students sequential process steps.
 In turn, students can use checklists to accomplish their goals and to verify they have done everything possible.